Bisonai/orakl-docs/en/node-operators-guide/fetcher.md

 * `ORAKL_NETWORK_API_URL`
 * `APP_PORT`
 * `CHAIN`
+* `FETCHER_TYPE`

 `REDIS_HOST` and `REDIS_PORT` represent host and port of [Redis](https://redis.io/) to which the **Orakl Network Fetcher** connect to.
 The default values are `localhost` and `6379`, respectively.
 Redis is used indirectly through [BullMQ](https://docs.bullmq.io/) to collect data in regular predefined intervals.

 `ORAKL_NETWORK_API_URL` corresponds to url where the **Orakl Network API** is running.
 Collected and aggregated data by the **Orakl Network Fetcher** will be send to [PostgreSQL](https://www.postgresql.org/) through the **Orakl Network API** interface.

 `APP_PORT` represents a port on which the **Orakl Network Fetcher** will be running.
 This port will be necessary when we connect to **Orakl Network API** from other services (e.g. **Orakl Network CLI**).

+`CHAIN` represents name of chain for which data are collected.

+`FETCHER_TYPE` represents type of fetcher will be used for the current fetcher.

 ## Launch